Casolin/Sagx/README.md

 MongoDB

-Real-Time Systems
+Realtime Layer

+Socket.io
 WebSockets
-Socket.io
 WebRTC
-Purpose

-SagX simulates a real-world enterprise workflow system combining task execution, asset validation, and real-time communication.

-It is designed to reflect how internal operational tools work in organizations where:
+🎯 Why this project exists

+SagX was built to simulate real enterprise workflow systems where:

-tasks depend on resource availability actions are restricted by business rules communication is integrated directly into workflow execution Status
+operations depend on resource validation actions follow strict business rules communication is embedded inside workflows real-time collaboration is essential

-This project is actively being improved as part of a full-stack development portfolio.
+It reflects how internal tools work in logistics, telecom, and industrial environments.

+🧪 Status

+Actively evolving into a production-grade full-stack system.